-The net proceeds of the continuous offering of shares, after payment of any applicable sales load, will be invested in accordance with the Fund's investment objective and policies (as stated below) as soon as practicable after receipt.
+The net proceeds of the continuous offering of shares will be invested in accordance with the Fund's investment objective and policies (as stated below) as soon as practicable after receipt.
 The Fund will pay offering expenses incurred with respect to its continuous offering.
 Pending investment of the net proceeds in accordance with the Fund's investment objective and policies, the Fund will invest in money market or short-term fixed income mutual funds.
 Investors should expect, therefore, that, before the Fund has fully invested the proceeds of the offering in accordance with its investment objective and policies, the Fund's assets would earn interest income at a modest rate.